NijiiD/NijiiD/README.md

 ************
 > I'm Cloud App Dev student in the Microsoft SoftWare and Systems Academy.
 As you can see I'm also an anime nut.
 > After completing my Software Fundamentals 98-361 cerification, I wanted to learn more about C#, TSQL, ASP.NET and
 > all other areas of application development.
-So give me a follow and share so we can continue learn from each other!
+So give me a follow and share my repository so we can continue learn
+> from each other!

 "To know what you know and what you do not know, that is true knowledge."
 - Ralph Waldo Emerson